- 2013-2014 Student Handbook

 Third, after the help arrives, be prepared to meet with University officials to discuss the events that led to this situation.

-As a Catholic, Jesuit educational institution, Saint Louis University is committed to fostering a safe and supportive environment conducive to the academic pursuit and healthy personal development of all persons.
+As a Jesuit, Catholic educational institution, Saint Louis University is committed to fostering a safe and supportive environment conducive to the academic pursuit and healthy personal development of all persons.
 It is committed to the preservation of personal dignity and the safety of its community members.
 The University views sexual assault as an offense that can affect individuals of all identities - race, ethnicity, sex, age, ability, faith, sexual orientation, gender, class, and ideology.
-All members of the University community share responsibility for fostering this environment by adhering to standards of conduct.
-Any form of sexual assault is a serious violation of these standards and will not be tolerated.
+All members of the University community share responsibility for fostering this environment by adhering to the University Community Standards.
+Any form of sexual assault or relationship violence is a serious violation of these standards and will not be tolerated.

 The University seeks to create a supportive climate that will encourage individuals to report incidents.
-While this Policy sets out various courses of action, reporting incidents involving sexual assault is the only mechanism by which offenders can be officially sanctioned by the University, thereby reducing the risk of repeat occurrences.
+While this Policy sets out various courses of action, reporting incidents involving sexual assault and/or relationship violence is the only mechanism by which offenders can be officially sanctioned by the University, thereby reducing the risk of repeat occurrences.
 In the absence of formal reporting, informal reporting is essential for the University to acquire an accurate account of the campus environment.
 Any reporting provides the opportunity for the University to provide compassionate, effective intervention, support and remediation, and most importantly, to help prevent such incidents from occurring.
-When investigating any report of sexual assault, the University's primary focus is to address the sexual assault.
-In general, amnesty will be granted to a Reporting Party with respect to other possible Code of Conduct violations (i.e., alcohol violation) and should not discourage a Reporting Party from disclosing an incident or complaint of sexual assault.
+When investigating any report of sexual assault and/or relationship violence, the University's primary focus is to address the sexual assault and/or relationship violence.
+In general, amnesty will be granted to a Reporting Party with respect to other possible Community Standards violations (i.e., alcohol violation) and should not discourage a Reporting Party from disclosing an incident or complaint of sexual assault and/or relationship violence.

 The procedures outlined in this Policy are designed to achieve the following goals: